tlhackque/BlockCountries/README.md

 V2.4 Documentation updates, no functional changes.
 * Clarify -permitonly and rules placement/priorities

+V2.5 Fix uninitialized variable when no command arguments specified.

 #Dependencies:
 The script uses the following Perl library modules, available from CPAN (or in the base Perl distribution).
 Those preceeded